 Before then I am having the time of my life.
 I have already added Wyoming and Montana, Idaho, and Oregon to my list of visited states.
 I am going to a Major League Baseball game in a few minutes.
 I will fly to China tomorrow.
 I will get to act as tour guide to other Nebraska who are working in Beijing this summer, attend a wedding in Taiwan (“The Free Zone of the Republic of China”) and visit a friend in Singapore, traveling across the Strait to Malaysia, and visiting his family in Thailand.

 I am really excited to be working with this collection of very sharp and bright individuals.
-I am looking forward to the rest of this ‘summer vacation’ before work officially begins.
-Lady of tdaxp and I of course are looking forward to the wedding in Taidong — and I could not leave out my brother’s wedding in Niagra Falls.
+I am looking forward to the rest of this ‘summer vacation’ before work officially begins — and I could not leave out my brother’s wedding in Niagara Falls.

 This is going to be a great summer!